Registering for Camp

 - Inappropriate Behavior - Each year a few campers become so disruptive to the camping program that we have to ask their parents to come and pick them up early.
 Please inform your child that even though they are going on vacation this does not mean they are taking a vacation from appropriate behavior.
 IMPORTANT- If your child is sent home early for Inappropriate Behavior, they will not be allowed to attend camp again.
 In addition, if they are signed up for another week later in the summer, you will lose the non-refundable deposit for that week as well.
 Please inform them of this before they come.

 A key to a successful camp experience for your camper is to make sure they come to camp prepared.
 Check our list below to make sure your camper brings everything they will need for their week of camp.

 All clothing worn by campers should be modest and in good taste.
 In some cases, we may ask campers who are wearing questionably immodest clothing (i.e:. very short shorts, tight or see-through clothing, cropped shirts, excessively low-riding jeans, etc.) to change.
 Please be sure your camper packs appropriately.
-See the dress code listed in our Parent Handbook found on our Camp Forms page.
+Click here for a printable packing list and dress code overview.

 What TO Bring to Overnight Camp: Jeans, shorts (no short shorts, please), rain wear, bathing suit (girls: modest 1-piece suit.
 T-shirt must be worn with a 2-piece suit. guys: modest.), tennis shoes, extra shoes you don't mind getting dirty/wet, jacket or sweatshirt, boots optional (hiking, riding, etc), hat, pillow, sheets and blanket/sleeping bag (most camps have an overnight campout), towels (for bathing and swimming), personal items, laundry bag, Bible (if you have one), bug spray.